keras-team/keras-io/examples/audio/md/uk_ireland_accent_recognition.md

 ---
 ## Class weights calculation

-Since the dataset is quite unbalanced, we wil use `class_weight` argument during training.
+Since the dataset is quite unbalanced, we will use `class_weight` argument during training.

 Getting the class weights is a little tricky because even though we know the number of audio files for each class, it does not represent the number of samples for that class